“Behold, the Lord God shall come with a strong hand,

 Jesus says of Himself, “I am the good shepherd; and I know My sheep, and am known by My own,” in John 10:14.

-The Greeks didn’t know what to make of this gentle Shepherd in the night sky.
+The Greeks saw this gentle One and didn’t know what to make of the Shepherd in the night sky.
 They were no doubt accustomed to “gods” of their own making that were very angry and vengeful.
 So, though they recognized Auriga, they didn’t understand him.

 This is the One Who laid down His life for the sheep.
 The tip of one of the horns of Taurus piercing His right heel depicts this self sacrifice on behalf of His own.